DazeEnd/StackMobIAPReceiptVerification/README.md

                         NSDictionary *dictionary = result;
                         productIdentifier = [dictionary objectForKey:@"product_id"];

-                        // For a list of all other information in the returned NSDictionary, please see Apple's
+                        // For a list of all other information in the returned NSDictionary, please see the
-                        // In-App Purchase
+                        // "Verifying Store Receipts" section of Apple's In-App Purchase Programming Guide.
+                        // There is a dictionary entry for each purchase info key returned by Apple's verification
+                        // server.
                     }

                     // Now that it is known which product was purchased (from the product identifier), do whatever is